ottermq/ottermq/README.md

 **RabbitMQ Extensions** (for compatibility):

 - Dead Letter Exchanges (DLX) with `x-death` tracking
+- Message TTL and Expiration with per-message and per-queue support

 Basic compatibility with RabbitMQ clients is functional and tested.
 See [ROADMAP.md](ROADMAP.md) for detailed development plans.